 I’m not particularly proud of why I originally pursued Aphrodite, but life is messy, humans are fallible, and I endeavor to be as honest as I can on this blog so that others may be empowered to speak their truth.
 In the summer of 2016, my boyfriend of five years broke up with me and moved out of the apartment we had been sharing for two years.
-He said that I had emotionally abused him, and that living with me and my OCD was too much.
+He said that living with me and my OCD was too much.
 (And to be honest, it probably was.
-I had a lot that I needed to work on.)
+I had emotion regulation issues and a lot that I needed to work on.
+Grad school had wrecked my life and my sense of self.)
 He came back a few days later and we talked.
 We decided that we were going to get back together and try to make things work, but that he still wanted to move out.
 I was incredibly upset, and sobbed the entire time.
 (For those of you who want a status update, we are still together and things are much better now.)

 I was devastated.
 I place an extraordinarily high value on my relationships, particularly romantic ones.
 I had no indication that my boyfriend would decide to move out, and it shocked me.
 I knew I had to make things right.
 Initially, this took the form of reading a pile of books on relationships and marriage.
 (You can find some of the ones I found useful in the Resources section of this website.)
 I read every credible book I could get my hands on, thinking that there must be something for us to try, something else that I could do, to make things better.
-We started couples therapy, which we continued for about a year (more on that in a different post).
+We started couples therapy, which we continued for about a year.
 I started aggressively pursuing treatment for my OCD.
 I had been seeing therapists for years, but the techniques never really worked for me, and I was reticent to go on psychiatric medication.
+I tried a new therapy modality that worked much better for me, and went on mental health medication roulette to find a combination that worked and didn’t give me awful side effects.
 And, finally, I reached out for Divine help.

 In the beginning, my call was general – to Spirit, the Goddess, and the God.
-At this point, I had not worked personally with any specific deities.
+At this point in my spiritual journey, I had not worked personally with any specific deities.
 A few months later, I realized I needed to up the ante, and I started calling on love goddesses.
 I did a lot of research on love goddesses in different pantheons and across different cultures, and the three that stood out to me were Aphrodite, Venus, and Turanna.

 Aphrodite I had known since childhood.
 My mom really enjoyed Greek mythology, and shared that passion with me.
-I had read the tales, seen the Disney movie Hercules, and even won a 7th grade spelling bee by spelling her name.
+I had read the tales, seen the Disney movie Hercules, and even won a 7th grade spelling bee by spelling Her name.
+I knew there must be more to Her than what selected media I had been casually exposed to growing up.
 She was well-known and worshipped in many places for a long time.

 Aphrodite, Venus, and Turanna share much lore in common – in fact, with a cursory search on the internet, it is difficult to find much to distinguish one from the others.
 While they each started with their own distinct followings, the exchange of cultures over the centuries, particularly the Greek influence on the Romans and the Roman influence on the Etruscans, meant that much of the mythology blended together.
 Even in my early days, I still felt that they were separate entities.
 Through working with these goddesses, these distinctions became apparent.

 Venus is a nurturer, originally a goddess of blossoms, gardens, and vineyards.
-She helps love to grow, from the original spark of passion, to the depth of true love.
-While all three goddesses are known as goddesses of beauty, her particular affinity for flowers draws me to her as the goddess of everyday beauty.
+She helps love to grow, from the original spark of passion, to the depth of real love.
+While all three goddesses are known as goddesses of beauty, Her particular affinity for flowers draws me to Her as the goddess of everyday beauty.